vlcsnap-2025-03-12-10h31m44s205.png

 ~

-Where is the tomb of Alexander the Great? ~ Did the Minoans actually practice human sacrifice? ~ Were Christians really fed to lions? ~ Did the Romans reach Vietnam? ~ Were there female gladiators? ~ Who were the mythical Amazons? ~ Who killed Philip II of Macedon? ~ Who are the sea peoples? ~
+Where actually is the tomb of Alexander the Great? ~ Did the Minoans really practice human sacrifice? ~ Were Christians really fed to lions? ~ Did the Romans reach Vietnam? ~ Were there female gladiators? ~ Who really killed Philip II of Macedon? ~ Who the hell actually were the sea peoples? ~ Is Atlantis based on a real place?! ~

 The show aims to create a unique listening experience by combining several engaging elements: